TCRDS Incorporated “MOST” Order Management Software Now Integrated wit

-TCRDS Incorporated (http://www.tcrds.com), which is an industry leader in providing multichannel order system technology to retailers and direct marketing merchants of all sizes for more than 36 years, announced today that its class-leading “MOST” order management software is now fully integrated with Pay With Amazon payment module.
+TCRDS Incorporated (http://www.tcrds.com), which is an industry leader in providing multichannel order system technology to retailers and direct marketing merchants of all sizes for more than 36 years, announced today that its class-leading “MOST” order management software is now fully integrated with Melissa Data Personator.

-TCRDS Incorporated's MOST, which is an acronym for MultiChannel Order System Technology, allows retailers to seamlessly integrate all of their disparate sales streams and ecommerce sites (CommerceV3, MarketLive, Magento and many others) into a single, centralized and easy-to-manage system.
-As a result, retailers can accurately and efficiently manage their business, and increase customer satisfaction, sales, repeat business, referrals and profits.
+Per the new integration, MOST customers can now leverage validation of the customer's data for fraud protection and accuracy.

-Per the new integration, MOST customers can now accept Pay With Amazon transactions.
-Integrating MOST with Pay With Amazon is part of our longstanding commitment to help retailers improve sales, reduce fraud, and enhance customer satisfaction.
+- Reverse lookup and validation on physical addresses for buyers and ship to destinations

 More information about TCRDS Incorporated's MOST is available at http://tcrds.com.